BenChampion/realworldocaml-book/book/error-handling/README.md

 We can fix this using Base's `Exn.protect` function, which takes two
 arguments: a thunk `f`, which is the main body of the computation to be run;
 and a thunk `finally`, which is to be called when `f` exits, whether it exits normally or with an exception.
+(A thunk is a function whose argument is of type unit.)
 This is similar to the `try/finally` construct available in many programming languages, but it is implemented in a library, rather than being a built-in primitive.
 Here's how it could be used to fix our `load` function:

 ```ocaml env=main
 # let load filename =